splovyt/MAX-SVL-Workshop/README.md

 Instead of opening a browser, copying the url and uploading an image to the `/model/predict` endpoint by hand, you can programmatically access this API using a library for your programming language of choice.
 For example, in Python, one can use the `requests` library to efficiently and automatically make `GET` and `POST` requests.
 An example of this can be found in the notebook under the next section.

-### 3. Integrate a MAX Object Detector Model in your own web application
+### 3. Integrate a MAX Deep Learning Model in your own web application

 Have you always wanted to launch your own AI-powered webservice?
 Using the following tutorial, you will be able to spin up and deploy your own webservice in a matter of minutes.

-#### 3.1 Querying the API programmatically
+#### 3.1 Exploring other MAX models: querying the API programmatically

-As a first step, let's understand how to programmatically access this API using a library for your programming language of choice.
+First, let's understand how to programmatically access this API using a library for your programming language of choice.
 For example, in Python, one can use the `requests` library to efficiently and automatically make `GET` and `POST` requests.

 *If this is your first time using jupyter notebooks or Python, please ask one of the hosts for assistance to ensure a proper setup.
 We're happy to help find a solution that works for you!*

-Along with object detector, we will look at some of the other exciting AI models that the Model Asset Exchange has to offer.
+Here, we will look at some of the other exciting AI models that the Model Asset Exchange has to offer.
 For this demonstration, we will use the Python programming language with [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html) as an interactive coding environment.

 Following the [installation](https://jupyter.readthedocs.io/en/latest/install.html) of Jupyter, you can navigate to the `Exploring_MAX` folder in this repository using the terminal.
 Start a Jupyter Notebook with the following command: